 Carl’s contribution

 Carl loved his wife but was very disengaged from himself and his emotions.
 Feelings made him uncomfortable.
-When she expressed her feelings for him, and wanted him to return those feelings, it made him uncomfortable.
+When she expressed her feelings for him and wanted him to return those feelings, it made him even more uncomfortable.

 When Amy tried to engage with him, he was wary.
-He saw her efforts as an intrusion or an effort to try to control him.
+He saw her efforts as an intrusion or an attempt to control him.
 He learned to be sarcastic, change the subject, or ignore her to create distance.

 His BIG BIG Book told of a history of an alcoholic father and a distant and self-absorbed mother.
 He had taken a job that required technical skills but where he needed little verbal or social skills.
 That’s the way he liked it.